Bonaire: Island Council

-2010 referendum
+History

-Prior to the 2010 referendum, the Netherlands Antilles (comprising the islands of Curaçao, Bonaire, St. Eustatius, St. Maarten and Saba) were governed as a parliamentary democracy based on the Dutch system of government with free elections held every four years.
-Dissension about their political future resulted in four of the five islands advocating for separation from the Netherlands Antilles.
-Some of the island residents wanted autonomy while others wanted more integration.
+Before October 2010, Bonaire was part of a single constituent country called the Netherlands Antilles.
+This country also included the islands of Curaçao, St Eustatius, St Maarten and Saba.
+Aruba, the remaining Dutch Caribbean island, had seceded from the Netherlands Antilles in the 1980s.
+The Netherlands Antilees was a parliamentary democracy based on the Dutch system of government.
+Free elections were held every four years.

+Bonaire, Curaçao, St Maarten and Saba – four of the five islands – disagreed about their political future and so advocated for their respective separations from the Netherlands Antilles.
+Some of the island residents wanted autonomy while others wanted more integration with the Netherlands.

-In 2005 a conference was held by the governments of the Netherlands, Aruba and the Netherlands Antilles to discuss future constitutional reform and the dissolution of the Netherlands Antilles.
+In 2005, a conference was held by the governments of the Netherlands, Aruba and the Netherlands Antilles to discuss future constitutional reform and the potential dissolution of the Netherlands Antilles.
 In 2006, Sint Maarten and Curaçao chose autonomy, and Bonaire, St. Eustatius and Saba opted for a closer relationship with the Netherlands.
-Constitutional referendums and dismantlement of the Netherlands Antilles was scheduled to take place in 2010.
+Following the conference, constitutional referendums were to be held, and dismantlement of the Netherlands Antilles was scheduled to take place in 2010.

-Bonaire's announced referendum scheduled for 26 March 2010 was canceled in February 2010.
-The governor of the Dutch Antilles, Frits Goedgedrag, decided to cancel it because it probably contravened international law since part of the population was barred from voting.
-European Dutch nationals were only allowed to vote if they arrived on the island before 1 January 2007.
-The referendum was postponed to September and then October 2010.
+A referendum for Bonaire was scheduled for 26 March 2010.
+The original referendum proposal limited voting to Dutch nationals who arrived on the island before 1 January 2007.
+This clause was criticised by a United Nations delegation, which visited the island, for unreasonably restricting voting rights.
+As a result, in February 2010 the Governor of the Netherlands Antilles, Frits Goedgedrag, decided to cancel it.
+It was postponed to September, and then October 2010.

 Eventually the referendum was held on 17 December 2010, with 84% voting in favor of becoming part of the Netherlands.
 However, as the 35% voter turnout rate was below the required 51%, the results of the referendum were declared invalid.

-Judicial Institution and Prison
+Judicial Institution and prison

-The Judicial Institution (JI) of the Dutch Caribbean (Justitiële Inrichting Caribisch Nederland), based on Bonaire, is located in Kralendijk.
-Since 10 October 2010, the centre has been under the responsibility of the Department of Judicial Institutions (DJI), the agency of the Dutch Ministry of Justice and Security for the execution of sentences and custodial measures.
-The Bonaire site is both a House of Detention and a Judicial Institution.
+The Judicial Institution (JI) of the Dutch Caribbean (Justitiële Inrichting Caribisch Nederland, Papiamento: Institushon Hudisial Karibe Hulandes, Boneiru site.) is located in Kralendijk, Bonaire.
+Since 10 October 2010, the centre has been under the responsibility of the Department of Judicial Institutions (DJI).
+The DJI is the Dutch agency for the execution of sentences and custodial measures and sits within the Ministry of Justice and Security.
 Since 6 December 2010 there is capacity for 76 men, women and juveniles.
 The name in Papiamentu is Institushon Hudisial Karibe Hulandes, Boneiru site.